 We have stimulated cooperation between women and religious and traditional leaders.
 We organised a televised discussion on women's rights in which leaders and women's activists took part.

-We support the recruitment of women police officers and prison guards.
+We supported the recruitment of women police officers and prison guards.